 This facility manufactures outdoor furniture with steel and aluminum frames.
 The manufacturing operation includes metal forming, welding, metal surface treatment, coating of metal, and fabric and upholstery manufacturing.
 The finished furniture is packaged (shrink wrapped and/or boxed) for shipping.
-The facility also manufactures about 50 to 100 propane-fueled fire pits per month.
+The facility also manufactures propane-fueled fire pits.
+They have also looked at coating of auto parts but so far have only coated prototypes.
+No projects for coating of miscellaneous metal parts such as auto parts have been completed.